andrewcourtice/harlem/extensions/action/README.md

 ```

 ### Checking action status
+This extension provides a set of helper methods for checking the status of actions.
 There are 2 ways to check whether an action is running:

 - Direct
 - Indirect